PaimaStudios/paima-engine-docs/docs/home/0 - what-is-paima-engine.md

 You cannot trustlessly bridge from the L2 back to the L1 (that is to say, you cannot put $5 into the game, make some money, then take $10 out).
 This isn't a requirement to build in-game economies, and this also isn't required for the overwhelming majority of non-DeFi applications and so it's not as problematic as one might think.

-If you do want this functionality, there are two key ways to do it:
+If you do want this functionality, there are three key ways to do it:
 1. Provide a centralized "redemption" service.
 For example, if you build a casino with Paima, players would play the game with chips, and then would turn their chips back into money through a centralized redemption service (that possibly does KYC).
 This is no different than the way the overwhelming majority of casinos work in the real world.
 2. Simply don't bridge the asset to the L2.
 Even if the user funds stay on the L1 (non-custodially), you can project the state into the Paima game, which means you can still build in-game economies.
 In fact, building it this way is significantly safer as it means user funds are not at risk if your game gets hacked!
+3. Write your games using ZK circuits with Zeko or any other ZK layer tha Paima plans to support

 ### Low compatibility with other L1 dApps by default